Carle Hessay: Early life

-Hessay was born as Hans Karl Hesse in Dresden, Germany, on 30 November 1911.
-Accounts of the first few decades of his life are sometimes contradictory.
-He immigrated to Canada in 1927.
-Having begun painting at the age of fourteen, he returned to Europe and received an extensive art education at academies in Dresden and Paris.
-Hessay later left Germany to travel the world as a commercial mariner for many years, rising to the position of second mate.
+Hessay left Germany when the Nazi party came to power.
+He then led a vagabond life, travelling the world periodically as a commercial mariner, rising to the position of second mate.
+For some time he did drawings and watercolours from medical slides in French Chad.
 His first glimpse of British Columbia occurred at Port Alberni, when his ship arrived to load lumber.
 Impressed by the climate, he wanted to record the geography, sea, and rocks of the area.
 Hessay fought in the Spanish Civil War for a short period.
+While his boat was docked in Spain, he was captured and imprisoned by Moorish guards.
+Since he spoke several languages, he was given greater freedom while being put to work translating letters.
+Hessay organized an escape party that stole a small boat and crossed the Mediterranean Sea to Africa.
 In 1938, he arrived back in Canada, and went on to serve in the Second World War as a corporal in the Royal Canadian Engineers.
+He was the sole surviving member of a platoon that cleared minefields.